 Skyway Stage 1 was partially opened in October 1999 with its construction started on April 7, 1995.
 From 2008 until the present, SOMCO or formally known as Skyway Operations and Maintenance Corporation took over as the operator.
 This highway is set to be one of the longest flyovers in the world.

 The Skyway Stage Stage 3 is considered one of the major ‘Build, Build, Build’ projects of President Rodrigo Dueterte’s administration.
 The extended flyover has been recently accomplished.
 It spans an estimated 18.68 kilometers and connects SLEX to NLEX and vice versa at key points.
 The new section of Skyway was opened to the public on December 29, 2020, however, not all of the entrances and exits were fully open.
 The San Miguel Corporation has announced that it will be opening all the entrances and exit points for the new road by January 14 of 2021.
 Also included in its plans is the further extension of the Skyway to now extend to Susana Heights with the hopes of reducing traffic along other major thoroughfares.
+SMC has also started work on the linking road that will connect the NLEX Connector expressway to the Skyway Stage 3 elevated roadway.
+Project completion is expected to be done within 2021.

 San Miguel Corporation (SMC) is also looking into delivering the northbound section of the Skyway Extension, which is set to have additional lanes connecting the South Luzon Expressway to Skyway near Susana Heights and the Muntinlupa-Cavite Expressway.